cc-archive/vue-vocabulary/src/elements/Popover/Popover.md

 Here's a sample Popover.
 If you intuitively feel to click it, it's working for all directions `to-top`, `to-bottom`, `to-left` and `to-right`.
+*Important to know:* the Popover is attached to its first Perent element, for example: if you have a Popover inside a span, then its attached to that span.

 ```jsx
 const PopoverStyle = "padding: 10px"